Gluten-Free Dark Chocolate Whoopie Pies (So Chocolaty!)

 Photos of the dry ingredients in a bowl and the wet and dry ingredients combined.

-Step 1: In a large mixing bowl, add the dry ingredients, including the sugar, gluten free flour blend, black cocoa, baking powder or soda, depending on the cocoa you use, and salt.
+Step 1: In a large mixing bowl, combine the dry ingredients, including sugar, gluten-free flour blend, black cocoa, baking powder or soda (depending on the type of cocoa used), and salt.
 Whisk to blend.
 In a smaller bowl, add the melted butter, eggs, and milk or non-dairy milk.
 Whisk to blend.

-Step 2: Pour the wet ingredients into the dry ingredients and mix into a soft cookie dough.
+Step 2: Pour the wet ingredients into the dry ingredients and mix until a soft cookie dough forms.

 Photos of the whoopie pie batter and balls on a cookie sheet, ready to bake.